kolenaIO/kolena/CONTRIBUTING.md

 ### Install pre-commit checks

-Pre-commit is used to ensure code style consistency.
-Please install it so warnings and errors can be caught before commiting the codes.
+Pre-commit is used for static analysis and to ensure code style consistency.
+Please install it so warnings and errors can be caught before committing code.

 ```
 $ poetry run pre-commit install
 ```

-This would set up git pre-commit hook to run through all code style and static analysis checks this repository has adopted.

 ## Documentation